Santa Bring My Baby Back (to Me): Album appearances

 The song appeared on the original RCA Victor LP, Elvis' Christmas Album, the 1958 reissue, the 1970 RCA Camden reissue, the UK release of the Camden version, CDS 1155, the 1975 Pickwick reissue, and the 1985 RCA Special Products rerelease.

 Cover versions

 "Baby Come Back," a song with the same melody and similar lyrics but without any references to Santa Claus or Christmas, was one of the earliest releases of Johnny Rivers in 1958.

 In the 1965 Rolling Stones documentary film Charlie Is My Darling, the song is sung impromptu by Mick Jagger and Keith Richards in a hotel lounge.

 Mae West recorded the song for her 1967 Christmas album Wild Christmas.
 The Reverend Horton Heat recorded the song for his 2005 Christmas album We Three Kings.
 Eleanor Friedberger released a cover version on the 2013 compilation album Holidays Rule.

 The song has also been recorded or performed by The Smithereens, The Refreshments, Jeff Healey, 45 R.P.M., Arena Venus, Kim Stockwood, Terry Buchwald, Chris Isaak, Jimmy "Orion" Ellis, Janice Hagan, Rick Saucedo, and Tony Witt.
+John Candy performed the song in character as drag queen/actor Divine in a Christmas-themed episode of SCTV.

 Train recorded the song for their 2015 album Christmas in Tahoe.